peidevs/Event_Resources/MeetUps.md

 ##### Announcements

+* This month marks 7th anniversary of PEI Devs!
 * [Maritime Dev Con](https://maritimedevcon.ca/) is June 8th
 * [ACENET](https://www.ace-net.ca/)
   * ACENET is a regional consortium of post-secondary institutions that is partnered with [Compute Canada](https://www.computecanada.ca/).
 ACENET offers training, consulting, and access to super-computing resources.